 It’s the metal barriers, or ‘wards’ in the lock that prevent you getting to the back of the lock.
 Unlike the other locks we’ve discussed, there is nothing obstructing the plug to stop it turning, such as pins or wafers, rather there are obstructions in place to prevent you getting to the turning mechanism.
 The correct key has been cut in such a way it can be inserted into the lock and turned without hitting these obstructions, the ‘wards’.
 However, the skeleton key exposed the security issue, because if you remove everything except the turner from the key, the wards provide no obstacle and the turner can easily reach the back of the lock, turn it and unlock the mechanism.

-While many warded locks can be tackled with some bent wire, there’s a very simple and well know set of picks called ‘Warded Lock Picks’ which will deal with most warded locks in use, which tend to be padlocks:
+Many warded locks can be tackled with some bent wire, instead of tension wrench and picking tools for standard locks with pins or wafers.
+There’s a very simple and well-known lock pick set called ‘Warded Lock Picks’ which will deal with most warded locks in use, which tend to be padlocks:

 Disc detainer locks were invented by Emil Henriksson in 1907, and manufactured a few years later under the Abloy brand, the company he founded.
 These locks use slotted rotating detainer discs.
 The correct key rotates these discs much like the tumblers you’ll see in high security safes, until all the slots are aligned, allowing a sidebar to drop into the slots and the lock is open.

 Since disc detainer locks do not use springs, like pin cylinder and wafer locks, they tend to be used in harsh conditions such as outside, where things like water, salt, or sand will not easily damage them.